4kills/go-libdeflate/README.md

 ## Compression

-### Compression Ratio:

-Across all of the benchmarks on all the different hardware / operating systems the compression ratios were consistent:
-This library had a compression ratio of **5.77** while the standard library had a compression ratio of **5.75**, which is a negligible difference.

-The compression ratio is calculated as ratio = umcompressed size / compressed size.

----

 ![compression total](https://i.imgur.com/4eEFh5o.png)

 This chart shows how long it took for the methods of this library (blue) and the standard library (yellow) to compress **all** of the 930 packets (~11.5MB) on different systems in milliseconds.
 Note that the two rightmost data points were tested on **exactly the same** hardware in a dual-boot setup and that Linux seems to generally perform better than Windows.